 Put our taxpayers first

 Enact zero-based budgeting.
-Hold the line on spending and rein in frivolous county projects such as $128k modern "art" placed outside the County Courthouse using American Recovery Act funds that were earmarked for infrastructure repairs.
+Hold the line on spending and rein in frivolous county projects such as $128k modern "art" placed outside the County Courthouse using American Recovery Act funds meant to help Somerset County businesses recover from COVID.

 Protect Somerset County’s environment and unique quality of life by stopping the rapid overdevelopment and preserving open space.
 Allocate open space money for open spaces - not sporting venues.